Azure/cli/README.md

 ## Sample workflow

 ### Dependencies on other GitHub Actions
 * [Azure Login](https://github.com/Azure/login) – **Optional** Login with your Azure credentials, required only for authentication via azure credentials.
+If you use this action, make sure to either use the default value of `azcliversion` or `azcliversion >= 2.30.0` for all the workflows.
 Authentication via connection strings or keys do not require this step.
-> [!NOTE]
-> Make sure to either use default value of `azcliversion` or version above 2.30.0 for all the workflows using `GitHub hosted agents`.
-* [Checkout](https://github.com/actions/checkout) – **Optional** To execute the scripts present in your repository
+* [Checkout](https://github.com/actions/checkout) – **Optional** To execute the scripts present in your repository.

 ### Workflow to execute an Azure CLI script of a specific CLI version
 ```